F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/topic_csc-controller-mesos.rst

 Use Case
 ````````

-The F5 |csc_m| makes it possible to manage BIG-IP Local Traffic Manager™ (LTM®) services for North-South traffic (i.e., traffic in and out of the data center) via the Marathon API or GUI.
+The F5 |csi_m| makes it possible to manage BIG-IP Local Traffic Manager™ (LTM®) services for North-South traffic (i.e., traffic in and out of the data center) via the Marathon API or GUI.
 It can be used in conjunction with the F5 :ref:`Lightweight Proxy <lwp-home>`, which provides services for East-West traffic (i.e., traffic between services/apps in the data center).

 Prerequisites
 `````````````

-In order to use the |csc_m-long|, you will need the following:
+In order to use the |csi_m-long|, you will need the following:

 - Licensed, operational BIG-IP (hardware or Virtual Edition).
 - Knowledge of BIG-IP `system configuration`_ and `local traffic management`_.